 How Does Final Expense Insurance Work?

 This is like life insurance except that it only covers funeral expenses.
 You can pay the premiums for the benefits that cover the type of funeral you desire.
 The good news about this type of insurance is that the premiums tend to be significantly lower compared to standard life insurance policies.
-Plus, they often have fewer requirements which mean that even seniors with bad health conditions may qualify for good coverage at a low premium rate.
+Plus, they often have fewer requirements which means that even seniors with bad health conditions may qualify for good coverage at a low premium rate.

 While the average cost of a funeral continues to rise, you can pay for what you want by purchasing the right type of burial insurance.
 Be sure to go over all the options first before you decide the benefit level that is needed.